AJthaCoder/portfolio/navigation/about.md

 Everything for me, as for many others, revolves around family and faith.

 - I am indian and my family lineage has always been indian
-- I have a family of five and I'm a middle child, I have an older sister and a younger brother, and no pets
+- I have a family of five, and I'm a middle child.
+I have an older sister and a younger brother, and no pets